Astros vs. Phillies Player Props Betting Odds

 MLB Props Today: Houston Astros

-- The Astros' Framber Valdez (2-2) will make his sixth start of the season.
+- Jose Urquidy (1-2) will take to the mound for the Astros and make his sixth start of the season.

 |Opponent